 2) How much does it cost?

 Our pricing list is under SERVICE pages.
-Brows start at $800 for a single session which for most may be enough.
-Additional touch ups are $200 in the first year $400 there after 1-3 years.
-Eye Liner starts at $500 & up depending on the design.
+Brows start at $1000 for a single session which for most may be enough.
+Additional touch ups are $300 in the first year and increase over the years.
+Eye Liner ranges from $600 & up depending on the type of liner you are looking for.
 We take payment with VISA, MASTERCARD, DEBIT, E-Transfer or CASH.

 3) Will black always appear “black” or will it fade?

 All BEAUTYINK® will fade with time depending on the procedure and aftercare some will fade faster than others depending on your life style..ie sun, swimming, face creams used etc. A follow up session will ensure more longevity.
 Black will never look as dark once it heals in because the layer of skin over the top will soften the colour.
 If you have cool skin tones the colour will look much greyer in the skin so dark brown’s are recommended.

 4) How long will the tattoo last for?

 The work can last 1 to 3 years, depending on the style and technique all things we discuss during your consultation.
 Hair micro strokes look the most natural but fade much faster ie 1-2 years, powder fill can last up to 3 years and a solid fill which is a much heavier and dense of a look can last up to 3-5 years, but refresh work will be needed before hand to enhance the faded colour for sure.

 5) Will it ever need to be retouched?

 Yes, absolutely most people come in every 1-3 years for a refresh.
 Lighter colours fade faster so if your blonde your retouches will generally be annually, the warm and light molecules of colour will fade first and you will be left with a grayish looking colour.
 At that time you’ll know it’s time for a refresh to put the warmth back in.